Skip to main content

 Ensure the pole isn’t tilted if you’re using Reach receiver model other than Reach RS3.

-6. Tap Save as staked point to fix the actual position with deltas.
+6. To fix the actual position of a point with deltas, the coordinate differences between the design and the staked points, tap Save as staked point.
 The staked point will get its design point name with a '_stkd' suffix.
-You can enter a different name for this point or change it at any time.
+You can enter a different name for this point or change it any time.

 The staked point will be saved in your project and marked with a flag.
-The design point that has a stake will be highlighted in cyan.
+The design point that has a stake will be highlighted in blue.
 These points will appear in the list of objects and on the map as follows:

 7. Switch to another point by tapping the arrow buttons in the Stakeout navigation area.